-Fund accounting tracks nonprofit revenue and expenses, making certain funds are being used for its designated purpose.
-Let’s take a deep dive into the basics of nonprofit fund accounting and why nonprofits need it.
+Fund accounting tracks nonprofit revenue and expenses, demonstrating accountability rather than profits to funding sources.
+Let’s take a deep dive into the basics of fund accounting and why nonprofits need to understand it.

 Basics of Fund Accounting

-Fund accounting tracks revenue and expenses for nonprofit organizations, churches and state and local government agencies.
-It demonstrates through financial reporting how revenue is being spent and whether funds are used for its designated purpose.
+This type of accounting method tracks revenue and expenses for nonprofit organizations, churches and state and local government agencies and other government entities.
+Consequently, financial reporting will show how revenue spending complies with government regulations.

 What is fund accounting?

 Fund accounting is a system that reveals the financial position and success of a nonprofit organization’s activities.
 Understanding the basics of fund accounting provides valuable insights into how well not-for-profit organizations are running.
 It is an accounting method used by nonprofit organizations, churches, and other charitable organizations to ensure the proper allocation of funds.